-RV Safety and Education Program students become confident when traveling in situations they may encounter in the RV lifestyle after receiving training in all phases of driving, maneuvering and backing a recreational vehicle.
-The RV program is a total of 16 hours, eight hours in the classroom and eight hours hands-on driving.
+RV Safety and Education program students become confident when traveling in situations they may encounter in the RV lifestyle after receiving training in all phases of driving, maneuvering and backing a recreational vehicle.
+The RV program is a total of 3 hours in the classroom and 5 hours of hands-on driving.
 Additional driving time and private lessons are available.
-The program specializes in safety, respect, patience and confidence in a variety of vehicles of all sizes from class A, B & C motor homes, to fifthwheel trailers to travel trailers.
-For students who do not own their own equipment, most varieties are available.
+The program specializes in safety, respect, patience and confidence in a variety of vehicles of all sizes from class A, B & C motor homes, to fifth-wheel trailers to travel trailers.

-We also have RV (Recreation Vehicle) training and educational programs aimed at present and prospective RV drivers to provide the best information and training possible about RVs and the RV lifestyle.
+We also have RV (Recreational Vehicle) training and educational programs, with RV drivers to provide the best information and training possible about RVs and the RV lifestyle.
 DMACC is the second school nationwide to offer this RV training.